HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 OneWire requires a single 4.7K pullup resistor, connected between the pin and your power supply.
 When using very long wires, or with counterfeit DS18B20 chips and 3.3V power, a resistor in the 1K to 2.7K range may be required.
 ```

-Since this is being powered by a 3V3 ESP, trying a 2.6K resistor and now see
+Since this is being powered by a 3V3 ESP, trying a 2.6K resistor and now see:

 ```text
 ROM = 28 D5 27 56 0 0 0 49